 On January 20, 2022, Nico Jose S. Nolledo, Founder and ex-Chairman, infused equity amounting to \$\mathbb{P}\$100.00 million.
 The proceeds will be used for the expansion of Xurpas' enterprise business, specifically the IT staff augmentation business, employee benefits enhancement, equipment replacement, research and development, and general corporate purposes.

-Xurpas continues to strengthen its enterprise services business, focusing on the following: IT staff augmentation, growing its services under business solutions and seizing the opportunities brought by Web 3.0.
+Xurpas continues to strengthen its enterprise services business, focusing on the following: IT staff augmentation, growing its services under business solutions and seizing the opportunities brought by Web 3.0 through geographical, operational and product expansion.